PeterCappello/PositiveIntegerToTreeBijection/README.md

 The project currently enables the tree visualization of non-zero integers whose largest prime factor is < 10,000,000.

+### Running the project

+From the project's root directory, run the command
+<pre><code>java -jar dist/PositiveIntegerToTreeBijection.jar</code></pre>

+### User interface functionality
+...

+### Architecture

 It produces a map of the first n primes.
 When n < 1,000,000, the process takes a few seconds.

+### Performance

 It may take a couple of minutes to produce 10,000,000 primes.

-### Running the project

-From the project's root directory, run the command
-<pre><code>java -jar dist/PositiveIntegerToTreeBijection.jar</code></pre>
+### Feature roadmap
+* Alternate visualizations (e.g., "astronomical", "string and mass")

+### Presentation API
+...

 ## The _bijection game_ application

 To be elaborated as the game development progresses - although a bare bones version currently exists.